spotify/scio/site/src/main/paradox/io/Avro.md

 * Unless impossible, provide default values for your fields.
 * New field must have a default value.
 * You can only delete field which has default value.
-* Do not change data type of an existing fields.
-If needed add a new field to the schema.
+* Do not change the data type of existing fields.
+If needed, add a new field to the schema.
 * Do not rename existing fields.
-If needed use aliases.
+If needed, use aliases.

 ## Common issues/guidelines